 One of the most prevalent and versatile manufacturing processes for plastic parts is that of injection molding.
-The overall process involves the creating of plastic part by injecting molten thermoplastic material into a mold cavity, which in-turn cools and solidifies to produce the final part.
+The overall process involves the creating of a plastic part by injecting molten thermoplastic material into a mold cavity, which in turn cools and solidifies to produce the final part.
 An injection molding machine is responsible for ensuring each part produced meets strict performance specifications and is free of defects.

-Injection Molding is an important process to manufacturing industry.
-Everything about Injection Molding – Process, Parameters, defects, Equipment, products and many more.
+Injection molding is an important process for the manufacturing industry.
+Everything about injection molding—process, parameters, defects, equipment, products, and much more.

 1. Understanding Injection Molding